icaka0/Autohub/README.md

 Full-stack Spring + React web app for buying and selling vehicles.
-The project needs Unit,Integration and API tests to be done as well as improving the notification microservice which will send emails to users for certain things. // TODO
+The project needs Unit,Integration and API tests to be done as well as additional microservice for ad reviews // TODO

 Home page
 ![image](https://github.com/user-attachments/assets/92eae159-dc48-4c5a-b6a9-ac9b27ad97aa)